acbilson/chaos-content/plants/writing/why-do-i-write.md

 - Contribution is a large part of what motivates me.
 Understanding myself is the other.
 - I've found a cadre of really amazing people in technology, and a couple in entrepreneurial pursuits or leadership, but it's a weak area.
 There's a mix in writing, but I'm nervous about those conversations for some reason.
 I don't have any contacts for formation, spiritual gifts, or the Church.
 - Because my interests are diverse, part of me wants to find people well-versed in every subject I care about.
 But they don't exist.
 Being willing to engage in single topics is necessary.

+### Write for research

+To learn and explore the world around me.
+As I've moved my website from a typical blog to a digital garden, the Obsidian-style format has changed the way I interact with my existing content.
+I'm more curious about the edges left unexplored and the connections between concepts.
+I'm also more likely to stare at what's already there instead of adding new content.
+Not sure if that's a good thing or now...

+It may be that writing for intellectual stimulation **is** writing for research.